opeolluwa/backend-for-humans/src/module_6/index.md

 thousands of people work concurrently on the project's codebase.
-In this case using <kbd> Ctrl </kbd> + <kbd> z </kbd> is never enough, and often times, you have a working solution you wouldn't want to break, this is the true essence of git and Github.
+In this case using <kbd> Ctrl </kbd> + <kbd> z </kbd> is never enough, and often times, you have a working solution you wouldn't want to break, this is the true essence of git and GitHub.

 These two tools along with other substitutes and related technologies form the [Version control system](https://gitlab.com/topics/version-control/).

-Learning git and Github is quite larger than to be crammed into this coursework, for this reason I have included a video from free code camp which is sufficient to get you up and running.
+Learning git and GitHub is quite larger than to be crammed into this coursework, for this reason I have included a video from free code camp which is sufficient to get you up and running.